 Most people throw nuts into a plastic bag and into the pantry without question, however, it’s actually best to keep nuts in the refrigerator.
 This will keep the nuts fresher for a longer period of time, as it slows the loss of natural oils.
-Check out this brilliant idea for storing condiments in your fridge.

 While many people have always stored potatoes in the refrigerator, this can actually cause them to become mushy and bruised quicker than if they were kept at room temperature.
 The pantry or any kitchen cupboard is the best place to store unpeeled potatoes.
 Keeping them away from excessive heat, cold and sunlight will prolong the freshness of your potatoes and prevent bruising.
 Make room for potatoes in your pantry with these clever storage ideas.

 You should never store milk in the door of the fridge, even if it’s convenient.
 This exposes the milk to warmer temperatures every time the door is opened, which can cause it to spoil faster.
 If you aren’t a consistent milk drinker, the back of the fridge is the best place to store milk.
-Here is a great idea for corralling items that should be stored in your fridge door.

 Raw meat is often just thrown on whichever shelf or drawer of the fridge is open, but doing this could be ruining the other foods in your refrigerator.
 Raw meat packages can leak, which can contaminate any other foods that touch them.
 Keeping the package on a plate on one of the lowest shelves in your refrigerator is best, as it’s easier to clean if a leak does occur, and it reduces the exposure to warm air, which helps to prevent spoiling.